Open Burning Ordinance General Reference Information

 Permits are only valid for the date requested on your permit.
 Subsequent burning without a permit is a violation of these rules.

 By completing the following form, I request authorization to start or cause to be started a fire upon land under my control at the specified address.

-The Fall 2022 Open Burning Season Will Begin Oct.
+The Spring 2024 Open Burning Season Will Begin Apr.
 1st